Roberto López (footballer, born 2000)

-Roberto López Alcaide (born 24 April 2000) is a Spanish professional footballer who plays as an attacking midfielder for CD Mirandés, on loan from Real Sociedad.
+Roberto López Alcaide (born 24 April 2000) is a Spanish professional footballer who plays as an attacking midfielder for CD Leganés.

 Club career

 Born in Zaragoza, Aragon, López joined Real Sociedad's youth setup in 2015, from UD Amistad.
 During the 2017–18 season, while still a youth, he made his senior debut with the C-team in Tercera División.

 On 20 June 2018, López renewed his contract until 2022 and was promoted to the reserves in Segunda División B. On 7 December, after already being a regular starter for the B-side, he further extended his deal until 2025.

 López made his professional – and La Liga – debut on 14 January 2019, coming on as a second-half substitute for Luca Sangalli in a 3–2 home win against RCD Espanyol.
 Definitely promoted to the main squad for 2020–21, he scored his first goal in the top tier on 13 September 2020 by netting the equalizer in a 1–1 away draw against Real Valladolid.
 He returned the reserves to reinforce their squad after they were promoted to the Segunda División for the 2021–22 season.

 On 27 June 2022, López was loaned to second division side CD Mirandés, for one year.
+On 26 June of the following year, he moved to fellow league team CD Tenerife also in a season-long loan, with an obligatory buyout clause in case of promotion.

+On 10 July 2024, López signed a three-year contract with CD Leganés, newly promoted to the top tier.